 Then, as a result, they may hunt other animals to the point that those animals go extinct.
 This can lead to exponential harm throughout the world’s ecosystems, leading to imbalances that may never be fixed.
 It can damage aquaculture, harm food chains, and lead to unforeseen consequences.

-In the end, all of these impacts come together, contributing to the loss of valuable resources.
-Regardless of whether fish and whales are hunted to the point of extinction, or plants (such as the footstool palm in Southeast Asia) suffer massive population loss, it can put biodiversity in danger and make it difficult for us to produce medicines and food.
+Ultimately, all of these impacts contribute to the loss of valuable resources.
+Whether fish and whales are hunted to the point of extinction or plants (such as the footstool palm in Southeast Asia) suffer massive population loss, it can put biodiversity in danger and make it difficult for us to produce medicines and food.

 See Related: What Are Green Buildings?
 What to Know About Sustainable Building